 - Serve with reduced accompanying sauce.

-- As the sauce is made from the left-over chicken marinade, it must be simmered for at least 20 minutes so it’s safe for consumption and also to allow the ingredients to come together.
+- As this sauce is made from the left-over chicken marinade, it must be simmered for at least 30 minutes so it’s safe for consumption and it also allows for all the rich ingredients to come together.

 - Pour the marinade into a small saucepan over medium heat.

-- Add water and bring to a quick simmer.
-Then cover and cook on low gentle heat for at least 20 minutes, or until thickened to desired consistency.
+- Add water that was rinsed from the coconut tin and bring to a quick simmer.
+Then cover and cook on low gentle heat for at least 30 minutes, or until thickened to desired consistency.

-- Transfer to a sauce bowl or pour the sauce all over cooked chicken.
+- Transfer to a sauce bowl to serve as an accompanying gravy or pour the sauce all over cooked chicken.